-Cacheman offers a one-click Auto-Optimize feature which examines your computer and apply automatically best settings and system tweaks in order to speed up PC responsiveness and stability.
+Cacheman offers a one-click Auto-Optimize feature to examine your computer and automatically apply best settings and system tweaks in order to speed up PC responsiveness and stability.
 You can speed up your computer for a specific usage by selecting a settings profile.
-Individual Auto-Optimization profiles include Gaming Computer, Notebook, Netbook, Server, Maximum stability, Desktop (best of all worlds), Windows 7 Tablet, and Windows 8 Tablet.
+Individual Auto-Optimization profiles include Gaming Computer, Notebook, Netbook, Server, Maximum stability, Desktop (best of all worlds), Windows 7 Tablet, and Windows 8.1 Tablet.

 Cacheman works also as an Internet Accelerator by optimizing the Firefox/IE DNS cache parameters and the Internet Explorer server connection settings.
 Besides the Internet Accelerator capabilities Cacheman tweaks the Local Area Network (LAN) connection including the shares of a Windows file server.
 Cacheman has you covered with an advanced backup feature that allows you to revert any of your tweaks with a single click!